kobosko/config/README.md

     WantedBy=graphical.target

     ```
-    Replace `your_username` with the actual username for which you want xterm to start.
+    Replace `<YOUR_USERNAME>` with the actual username for which you want xterm to start.
 This will start X11 using the `startx` script on VTY 8 replacing the usual login mechanism

 1. Reload the systemd manager configuration to recognize the new unit file: